 Mostly, you need to study(!) good study skills.
 Learn ways that are proven effective.
 Then, practice the skills regularly.
 Just like you would for basketball or soccer.
 Dance or violin.

 School is a good place to practice your study skills.
 Yet, you won’t likely learn them in school.
 Schools teach core subjects.
 They debate what subjects to include and how deep to go.
 Few schools teach study skills outright.
 That’s a problem.

-Fortunately, Thinker Academy’s study skills course fills this gap.
+Fortunately, Thinker Academy’s online learning skills program fills this gap.
 If trial-and-error is they standard way to learn how to learn, then the Thinker Academy course gives you an unfair advantage.
 It shows you the strategies, and gives you practice them on a class or topic of your choosing.

-Check out the course and see what it can do for you.
+Check out our study skills course and see what it can do for you.